Skip to main content

 Understanding Roles in DocJacket

-• Owner — Full access to everything, including billing and organization settings
+• Owner — Full access to everything, including organization settings, billing, and user management

 • Reports and analytics

-This is useful when you have assistants, junior TCs, or team members who need limited access.
+Custom roles are useful when you have assistants, junior TCs, agents, or back-office users who need more than Viewer access but less than Admin access.

 Clients